Undergraduate Course: Spanish 1B (ELCH08002)

 Richmond Compact Spanish-English Dictionary

-Essential for literature and film:
+Essential for history, literature and culture:

 When students arrive we will also supply them with a dossier of works and make the following films available: Cabeza de Vaca (Dir.
 Nicolás Echevarría, 1991) and También la lluvia (Dir.
 Icíar Bollaín, 2010)